-I thought of that when I saw this video Michael M. sent in.
+I thought of that when I saw the video Michael M. sent in.
 It was made as an in-house joke by a producer of commercials in the 1960s and makes fun of cliches used in commercials at the time.
-It’s slightly NSFW–there are exposed breasts at about 4:10 in, as a reader pointed out:
+It’s slightly NSFW–there are exposed breasts at about 4:10 in, as a reader pointed out.

 It also, of course, pulls the curtain back on the advertising industry a bit.
 As Michael says,

 Gwen Sharp is an associate professor of sociology at Nevada State College.
 You can follow her on Twitter at @gwensharpnv.

 We’ve all seen parodies of the old 50s and 60s style commercials, but I thought it very interesting (and telling) to see it parodied at the time of production, in knowing fashion by the very people who make them.
 These advertisers were well aware they were selling a fantasy.